sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 ## 2. Fast-performing
 Sometimes we think of energy resources as given.
 Each morning we're woken up by a phone powered by electricity.
 We have breakfast and use all kinds of kitchen appliances powered mainly by electricity.
 We then take a shower whose water flow is powered by a hydraulic system, which in turn is powered by electricity.
 And then, we sit at our desks, turn on our computers powered by electricity, and start programming.
 Each program execution requires resources; the CPU processes billions of operations per second, and the computer fans spin to dissipate heat.

 We might think that our energy consumption is limited since we're running programs on a personal computer, but what if we scale that to a production environment where racks of servers are live 24/7, processing huge amounts of data each second?
-The largest data centres require more than 100 megawatts of power capacity, which is enough to power roughly 80,000 U.S. households. [^2]
+The largest data centers require more than 100 megawatts of power capacity, which is enough to power roughly 80,000 U.S. households. [^3]

 Now, let us think of Machine Learning, a brilliant but computationally-expensive invention.
 Some algorithms' actual training processes often result in high wattage, primarily if we use Deep Learning models on GPU.
 Sometimes, training a large model could involve Terabytes or even Petabytes of information in the form of inputs.

 For example, OpenAI trained its [GPT-3](https://platform.openai.com/docs/models) model on 45 terabytes of data.
 To train the final version of [MegatronLM](https://github.com/NVIDIA/Megatron-LM), a language model similar to but smaller than GPT-3, Nvidia ran 512 V100 GPUs over nine days.
 A single V100 GPU can consume between 250 and 300 watts.
 If we assume 250 watts, then 512 V100 GPUS consumes 128,000 watts, or 128 kilowatts (kW).
 Running for nine days means the MegatronLM's training costs 27,648-kilowatt hours (kWh).
 According to the U.S. Energy Information Administration, the average household uses 10,649 kWh annually.
-Therefore, training the final version of MegatronLM used almost the amount of energy three homes use in a year.[^3]
+Therefore, training the final version of MegatronLM used almost the amount of energy three homes use in a year.[^4]

 The concept of Environmentally-Responsible programming or Green Coding has recently gained attention because of the exponential growth in data generation and the evident increase in global temperature due to global warming.
 Particularly, there's one exciting branch called Sustainable Software Design, which aims to combat climate change by designing better algorithms in higher-performing and less computationally expensive languages using greener routines.